bwicki/s2_stueve/README.md

-# Stüve Diagram Tool — S2/RR4 Radiosonde
+# Stueve Diagram Tool — S2/RR4 Radiosonde

-A self-contained, single-file web app for visualizing radiosonde ascent data (Stüve diagram, Emagram, or Skew-T) from the S2/RR4 system.
+A self-contained, single-file web app for visualizing radiosonde ascent data (Stueve diagram, Emagram, or Skew-T) from the S2/RR4 system.
 No installation, no server, no build step — open the HTML file in a browser, or host it as a static page (e.g. GitHub Pages).